-(19) We may be exposed to risks in relation to liability for termination and retirement benefit
+(iii) Risks in relation to liability for termination and retirement benefits

-Costs and liability for termination and retirement benefits are based on the actuarial assumptions that are used for the calculation of the expected rate of return on plan assets or future liabilities for termination and retirement benefits.
-Such costs and liability for termination and retirement benefits may increase if the actual results differ from the assumptions or if here is any change to the assumptions, due to fluctuations in the market for securities as well as the interest rate environment.
-Further, additional obligations may arise if the retirement benefit scheme is amended.
-As a result, our group's results of operation and financial position could be adversely affected.
+Costs and obligations for termination and retirement benefits are based on the actuarial assumptions that are used for the calculation of the expected rate of return on plan assets or projected benefit obligations for termination and retirement benefits.
+Such costs and obligations for termination and retirement benefits may increase if the actual results differ from the assumptions or if there is any change to the assumptions, due to fluctuations in the market for securities as well as the interest rate environment.
+In addition, our group's results of operation and financial position could be adversely affected if the retirement benefit scheme is amended.
+Our approach to establishing the discount rate is based upon corporate bond indices.
+For discount rates, please see